The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/denton-tx-2307-i-35e.md

 latitudeLongitude = ["33.18508352","-97.10783383"]
 +++

 **2307 I-35E** was a Pizza Time Theatre that opened in 1983 with a Balcony Stage, which closed in 1984 due to the company's bankruptcy.
 This location has very little known history about it, only a little bit of advertising has been found.
-It should not be confused with {{< wiki-link "Denton, TX (341 South I-35)" >}}, which is the current Chuck E. Cheese's location.
+It should not be confused with [Denton, TX (341 South I-35)], which is the current Chuck E. Cheese's location.

 ## History